-In terms of geographical market, the Group foresees that United States will still be the major market for its products in 2019.
+In terms of geographical market, the Group foresees that United States will still be the major market for its products in 2020.
 The Group will continue to devote efforts to explore new markets and new customers to broaden its customer base.

-Yichun Yilian Print Tech.
-Co., Ltd. ("Yichun Yilian") is an associate of the Group, which is established in the PRC and principally engaged in the manufacturing and sale of printers and other accessory products.
-During the year, new investors had injected additional capital into Yichun Yilian and the equity interests of the Group in Yichun Yilian had been diluted to 40.4% as at 31 December 2018.
-During the year, Yichun Yilian had also established new channels to sell its printers and printing services through internet platforms.
-Management expects that profit contribution from Yichun Yilian to the Group will increase in 2019.
+Yichun Yilian Print Tech Co., Ltd. ("Yichun Yilian") is an associate of the Group, which is established in the PRC and principally engaged in the manufacture and sale of printers and other accessory products, and the provision of on-line printing services on a charge-bypage basis.
+During the year, Yichun Yilian was approved as a qualified supplier of printers to governmental organisations in the PRC and has also established new channels to sell its printers to governmental organisations in the PRC.
+The Group foresees that these will contribute continuing growth momentum to Yichun Yilian's business in the near future.